• Skip to primary navigation

 Filling ingredients for blueberry bars.

-• DATES: The perfect natural sweetener for the jammy inside of these bars, dates are filled with fiber so no blood sugar spike!
+• DATES: The perfect natural sweetener for the jammy inside of these bars.
 Buy dates with the pits still in, they will be more moist.
 It is easy to remove the pit before using.

-• CHIA SEEDS: Not only do they help the center blueberry jam gel without cooking or cornstarch, but chia seeds have an abundance of Omega 3s, protein, fiber, and minerals.
+• CHIA SEEDS: Necessary to help the blueberry jam gel without cooking or cornstarch.

 • ROLLED OATS: A fiber rich whole grain that is naturally gluten-free.
 I use sprouted oats for an easy to digest source of vitamins, minerals and antioxidants.
 I like to use Thrive Market Organic Oats or One Degree Organic Sprouted Oats.
 Whatever brand you use, be sure they are non-GMO and glyphosate free.